Fertility Assessment at CARE Fertility - Fertility MOT

 Important Note: The Fertility MOT is designed to give an indication of lifestyle and other health issues, which may have a bearing on an individual's, or a couples fertility health.
 The tests are not intended to replace formal comprehensive diagnostic testing, and further diagnostic testing may be advised, once the Fertility MOT results are known.

-Fertility MOT - female
+Fertility MOT / Assessment - female

 The key areas included are: